Starting a Bakery or Coffee Shop

 Location & Ambience

 Setting up the right ambience plays another important in the success of the business.
 Upscale bakeries and coffee shops are mostly frequented by affluent youngsters.
-Hence, it is important to have a hip atmosphere with facilities like clean washrooms and high-speed internet to ensure the customers visit or stay in the premises of the business for long-times.
+Hence, it is important to have a hip atmosphere with facilities like clean washrooms and high-speed internet to ensure the customers visit or stay on the premises of the business for long-times.

-Once a location is decided for the bakery or coffee shop, the necessary registrations must be obtained from the Government and regulators to start business.
+Once a location is decided for the bakery or coffee shop, the necessary registrations must be obtained from the Government and regulators to start a business.
 It is recommended that coffee shops or bakeries with less than Rs.40 lakh of annual sales turnover start as a Limited Liability Partnership (LLP) to avoid audit requirements; whereas, a chain of coffee shops or coffee shop with an annual turnover in excess of Rs.40 lakh of revenue, start as a private limited company to ensure scalability and transferability.

-In addition to the business registration and tax registrations, a coffee shop or bakery would also require a FSSAI license to operate.
+In addition to the business registration and tax registrations, a coffee shop or bakery would also require an FSSAI license to operate.
 Coffee shops and bakeries typically require State FSSAI License and the requirements for obtaining State FSSAI License can be learned here.